 All of which adds up to this: If you’re suffering from chronic pain, taking steps to minimize your nighttime discomfort could help you sleep better.
 And by sleeping better, you could actually end up feeling a little bit less uncomfortable the next day.

 - Back pain: Sleep on your back or side with a pillow beneath your knees to take pressure off of your spine.
+If your pain is frequent or severe, we recommend investing in the best mattress for back pain and pairing it with an adjustable bed frame.
+Mattresses designed for pain relief support healthy spinal alignment, which can ease discomfort and prevent future pressure points.

 - Neck pain: Sleep on your side with a pillow that’s higher under your neck than under your head.
 Or, sleep on your back with a flat pillow.